CosmicFurball/python-cronjob/README.md

 ```
 docker-compose up -d
 ```
 3. Check logs.
-This should print timestamp every minute.
+This should print all scheduled cron jobs and the logs of the scripts.
+(The sample code contains a script printing timestamp every minute.)
 ```
 docker-compose logs -f
 ```